-A groin strain occurs when a muscle or tendon is stretched or torn.
-The groin is the area where your abdomen meets your upper leg.
+A groin strain happens when a muscle or tendon is stretched or torn.
 Tendons are cords of tissue that attach muscle to bone.

 Elevate the injured area:

-Keep the leg on your injured side raised to help decrease pain and swelling in your groin area.
+Keep the leg on your injured side raised to help decrease pain and swelling in your groin.
 Use pillows, blankets, or rolled towels to elevate your leg as often as you can.

 You may need to exercise the injured area after your pain and swelling have decreased.
 Exercises will help prevent stiffness in the injured area and increase strength.
 Return to your normal activities slowly.
 You could injure yourself again if you try to return to normal activity too soon.
 Return to your normal level of activity when:

 Prevent another injury: